solidi/hl-mods/workspace/plan/learnings.md

 1. Changing values in a `SetThink` for client sided weapons will not reflect the value on the client.
 1. Mirroring view models may not provide back polygons (back culling).
 Noted this on view models with Milkshape.
 1. Animated sprites in Half-Life require 256 indexed color.
 If there is more than one frame, the same palette is used for all bmps.
 [IrfanView](https://www.irfanview.com/) is a good tool to export and import these plaettes.
+1. Polygon count of Half-Life 1 to Half-Life 2 appears to be 5x-10x times.
+Here is [a source](https://developer.valvesoftware.com/wiki/Model_Creation_Overview) confirming poly counts.